-PEAK is a new, international project under ICSSPE’s leadership aiming to develop coaching policy recommendations for use by sport federations, coaching bodies and governments.
-Bringing together a unique consortium of expert partners, including the International Council for Coaching Excellence, The German Sport University Cologne, European Elite Athletes Association, Finnish Olympic Committee, Sport Ireland Coaching, Swiss Federal Institute of Sport, and the Foundation of Sport Education and Information, Estonia.
+The project brought together a unique consortium of expert partners, including the International Council for Coaching Excellence, The German Sport University Cologne, European Elite Athletes Association, Finnish Olympic Committee, Sport Ireland Coaching, Swiss Federal Institute of Sport, and the Foundation of Sport Education and Information, Estonia.

-PEAK will offer, for the first time, a comprehensive picture of coaching and coach education across Europe, and beyond.
-It will tell us about coaching roles, responsibilities, and status, as well as policies, programmes and decision-making processes.
+It tells us about coaching roles, responsibilities, and status, as well as policies, programmes and decision-making processes.

 Six guiding questions give shape and focus to the project: